thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+01/30/22 Version 99 of the dataset.
+Daily data has been added for 01/29 to 1/23.
+The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
+Please cite this when using the dataset.

 01/23/22 Version 98 of the dataset.
 Daily data has been added for 01/22 to 1/16.
 The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
 Please cite this when using the dataset.

 01/16/22 Version 97 of the dataset.
 Daily data has been added for 01/15 to 1/09.
-The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
-Please cite this when using the dataset.

-01/09/22 Version 96 of the dataset.
-Daily data has been added for 01/08 to 1/02.
-The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
-Please cite this when using the dataset.

-01/02/22 Version 95 of the dataset.
-First release of 2022!
-Happy New Year's.
-Daily data has been added for 01/01 to 12/27.
 The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
 Please cite this when using the dataset.

 # Covid-19 Twitter chatter dataset for scientific use